 Which, of course, brings us to another point.
-It’s obvious why Alito’s membership in CAP was potentially relevant — it’s obviously troubling for a Supreme Court justice to have belonged to an explicitly exclusionary group.
-How much weight you want to put on it is debatable, but its relevance to Alito’s critics is obvious.
-On the other hand, what on earth about Sotomayor’s student activities reflect poorly on her as a Supreme Court justice?
-Here’s the feeble punchline:
+It’s obvious why Alito’s membership in CAP was potentially relevant — it’s troubling for a Supreme Court justice to have belonged to an explicitly exclusionary group and then boasted about it when he applied for federal jobs.
+How much weight you want to put on it is debatable, but its relevance to Alito’s critics is clear.
+On the other hand, what on earth about Sotomayor’s student activities reflects poorly on her as a Supreme Court justice?
+Here’s the punchline:

 Leaving aside the feebleness of the evidence that Taylor uses to make this inference, who the hell cares?
 Is the idea that if you haven’t been a complacent lickspittle your entire life you can’t be a Supreme Court justice?
 Anyway, I think you can see why Taylor regards Alito as a centrist.